wultra/powerauth-crypto/powerauth-docs/source/tutorial/console-client-app.md

  -e,--endpoint <arg>          In case a specified method is 'sign', this
                               field specifies a URI identifier, as
                               specified in PowerAuth signature process.
- -h,--http-method <arg>       In case a specified method is 'sign', this
+ -t,--http-method <arg>       In case a specified method is 'sign', this
                               field specifies a HTTP method, as specified in PowerAuth signature process.
  -l,--signature-type <arg>    In case a specified method is 'sign', this